xtceh/examples-2-new-project/README.md

 ## Creation Process

-Small change - and another one - and more
+Small change - and another one - and more - yet more

 1) Created Repo on Gitlab.com